Sponsor a Mating Pair

 Love is rare.
 So are wolves.

-The WCC is fortunate to have three potential breeding pairs this season – two red wolf pairs and one Mexican gray wolf pair.
+The WCC is fortunate to have five potential breeding pairs this season – three red wolf pairs and two Mexican gray wolf pairs.
 Unbeknownst to these hopeful lovers, the fate of their endangered species rests on their shoulders.
 Both species were at one point extinct in the wild but through careful recovery planning, controlled releases, and the support of individuals like you, their populations have grown.
 We’re hoping this season will be especially exciting with numerous mating ties and we want YOU to join in the fun!
 Make it a threesome!

-Each potential breeding pair, just like every human breeding pair, has a unique relationship – there are veteran parents, newlyweds, etc. – and each pair can be sponsored for Valentine’s Day for $20!
-Recipients will receive an online certificate with photos of the breeding pair, and an email this spring with updates as to how mating season progressed.
+Each potential breeding pair, just like every human breeding pair, has a unique relationship – there are veteran parents, newlyweds, etc. – and each pair can be sponsored for Valentine’s Day for $25!
+Recipients will receive an eCard featuring photos of the breeding pair, a digital certificate, and an email this spring with updates as to how mating season progressed.

 Tell someone you want to get wild with them!